BEGIN DATE and END DATE: (all semesters)

 remaining instruction is on D2L, ANGEL, LON-CAPA, Codec, Videoconferencing or other online format.

 701 - 729 section numbers: 50% or more face-to-face instruction off campus at least 30 miles from main MSU campus; remaining arranged instruction on D2L, ANGEL, LON-CAPA, Codec, Videoconferencing or other online format.
+These section numbers can also be used for the out-of-state educational experience like internships, field study, and student teaching.

 730 - 739, 790 - 799, 830 - 839 and 890 - 899 section numbers: 100% online instruction; proctored exams may be required.